 - Report the entire taxable part as ordinary income.

-If the lump-sum distribution includes employer securities and an amount is reported in box 6 of your Form 1099-R (PDF), Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., for net unrealized appreciation (NUA), the NUA is generally not subject to tax until you sell the securities.
+If the lump-sum distribution includes employer securities and the payer reported an amount in box 6 of your Form 1099-R (PDF), Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., for net unrealized appreciation (NUA) in employer securities, the NUA is generally not subject to tax until you sell the securities.
 However, you may elect to include the NUA in your income in the year the securities are distributed to you.

 You should receive a Form 1099-R (PDF) from the payer of the lump-sum distribution showing your taxable distribution and the amount eligible for capital gain treatment.
 If you do not receive Form 1099-R is not made available to you by January 31 of the year following the year of the distribution, you should contact the payer of your lump-sum distribution.

 Page Last Reviewed or Updated: September 20, 2016